-Most CRM platforms treat HIPAA compliance as a tier upgrade — a "secure" plan that costs 2x the regular plan and ships with a few extra features bolted on.
-That model creates a two-track product where the compliance posture is a marketing differentiator, not an architectural one.
+Most CRM platforms treat HIPAA as a tier upgrade.
+A "secure" plan at 2x the regular price, with a few extra features bolted on.
+That model creates a two-track product, where the compliance posture is a marketing line, not an architectural one.

 Lumè doesn't have a "secure tier."
-Every customer is on the HIPAA-compliant architecture from day one because there's only one architecture.
-Tenant isolation, role-based permissions, audit logging, and PHI containment are foundational — built into the models and middleware, not patched on as an upsell.
+Every customer is on the HIPAA-compliant architecture because there's only one architecture.
+Tenant isolation, role-based permissions, audit logging, and PHI containment are foundational.
+They're built into the models and the middleware, not patched on as an upsell.

 What "HIPAA-compliant" means here

-The product surface is built on a SOC 2-aligned spine: least privilege, traceability, change management, separation of duties.
-Production infrastructure runs on AWS services covered by a Business Associate Agreement.
+The product is built on a SOC 2-aligned spine: least privilege, traceability, change management, separation of duties.
+Production runs on AWS services covered by a Business Associate Agreement.
 Postgres is KMS-encrypted at rest.
-Email goes through SES with the proper SPF / DKIM / DMARC posture.
-Backups are encrypted; key rotation is automated; access is logged.
+Email goes through SES with the right SPF, DKIM, and DMARC posture.
+Backups are encrypted, key rotation is automated, access is logged.

 The product also makes the hard choice consistently.
-Email containing PHI — a signed-consent copy, for example — sends only when an operator initiates the send, because automated PHI delivery would require per-customer authorization that most spas don't capture today.
+Email containing PHI (a signed-consent copy, for example) sends only when an operator initiates it, because automated PHI delivery would require per-customer authorization most spas don't capture today.
 CSV exports of per-customer data fire a confirmation gate before the download.
 Every confirmation is logged.

 Production posture

-Lumè's production environment runs on AWS under a signed BAA.
-Postgres is encrypted at rest with KMS; backups are encrypted; key rotation is automated.
+Production runs on AWS under a signed BAA.
+Postgres encrypted at rest with KMS.
+Backups encrypted, key rotation automated.
 SES handles email with DKIM, SPF, and DMARC configured.
-Audit log tables are append-only at the database trigger level — UPDATE and DELETE statements are rejected.
+Audit log tables are append-only at the database trigger level.
+UPDATE and DELETE statements are rejected.

 SOC 2 Type II is in progress.
 We can share the in-progress audit scope and a list of mapped controls on request.